quangdang1412/ProjectIT_2024/README.md

   scanning for online payments.
 - **Dynamic Views with Thymeleaf & Bootstrap:** The website uses Thymeleaf for dynamic content rendering and Bootstrap for responsive, mobile-friendly designs.
+- **Customer Email Notifications:** Automatically sends email updates to customers for key events like order confirmation, shipping status, order delivery and reset password.
+- **Image Storage with Firebase:** Product images are securely uploaded and stored using Firebase, enabling efficient image management and retrieval.

 ---